Last Updated: October 2, 2021

 (Source: Cybint Solutions)

 With a large data breach, all eyes and fingers begin pointing to the IT department.
-The fact of the matter is these data breaches can very rarely be attributed to the folks over in IT.
+The fact of the matter is that the IT department isn’t usually the one to blaim for these data breaches.
 Information technology security breaches are few and far between.
 User error or actions that fall outside of IT recommended behavior will always cause more problems than just following the guidelines set by the IT department.

 Phishing mail, just like the popular hobby with similar name, is extremely common and simple.